-The Oleander Plant adds some mediterranian flair to your container garden.
-Tips and care instructions for oleander trees, oleander pruning and oleander propagation.
+The Oleander Plant adds some Mediterranean flair to your container garden.
+Here are some tips and care instructions for oleander trees, pruning and propagation.

-If you have ever been to the mediterranian you will remember the oleander.
+If you have ever been to the Mediterranean you will remember this beautiful plant.
 It is one of the most popular container shrubs for sunny patios.

-The oleander tree has already been a favorite in roman times!
-Probably because of the delicate looking oleander flower that reminds many people of roses.
+This plant has already been a favorite in roman times!
+Probably because of the delicate but showy flowers that reminds many people of roses.

 There are many different varieties available for cultivation: single or double flowers in pink, white or red.
 The white oleander is particularly elegant and decorative.

 The oleander tree (Nerium oleander) is an evergreen upright shrub that can get 2-3 m high.
 The leaves are oblong and would remind you of laurel.